Mastering TypeScript: A Comprehensive Guide

 The variable

-is declared as a number and assigned the value5
+xis declared as a number and assigned the value5.The constant

 3) Functions and Interfaces: